BarryHoward/armchair-football/2019/Weekly-Updates/Week2.md

 # Power Rankings

 This season started off with all sorts or surprises both in the NFL and in our league.
 With this in mind, I think my preseason rankings were pretty close with a few notable exceptions.
 Enjoy the new format.
+The tiers are dog-themed, because for a lot of teams, these first few weeks have been ruff...
+I need sleep.

 ## Top Dogs